fastrgv/AdaGate/README.md

 Windows users see also:  "windows-setup.txt"

 Unzip the archive.

-On Windows, 7z [www.7-zip.org] works well for this.
+* On Linux & Windows, 7z [www.7-zip.org] works well for this.
+The proper command to extract the archive and maintain the directory structure is "7z x filename".

+* On OSX, the command-line for Keka works thusly:
+	* /Applications/Keka.app/Contents/MacOS/Keka --cli 7z x (filename.7z)

 The game may be run from a command line terminal window on all 3 platforms.
 Navigate to the installation directory and type:

-* adagate32.bat (Windows 32-bit) or type binw32\adagate32.exe
+* adagate_osx (Mac OSX)

 * adagate64.bat (Windows 64-bit) or type binw64\adagate64.exe

-* adagate (Linux)
+* adagate_gnu (Linux)

 **If an older Linux system complains that /dev/dsp/ cannot be opened, prepend the command with "padsp",EG:  "padsp (ExeName)".**